-Yet, seamless integration between an RPM platform and an electronic health record (EHR) is far from plug-and-play.
+Yet, seamless integration between an RPM platform and an electronic health record (EHR) is far from being a plug-and-play solution.
 Healthcare tech leaders often run into fragmented data formats, inconsistent standards across EHR vendors, and compliance roadblocks that slow down or even stall implementation.
 A remote monitoring solution that isn’t fully integrated into clinical workflows often ends up underutilized, wasting both effort and investment.

 In this blog, we’ll walk through the challenges that commonly arise when integrating a remote patient monitoring platform with an EHR system.
 More importantly, we’ll share actionable best practices based on what’s worked on the ground, including examples from our work at Mindbowser.